Gust4voSales/Gust4voSales/README.md

 ### 👨🏻‍💻 About Me
 - 🎓 I'm a Computer Science undergraduate student at UFAPE
-- 🖱   I'm currently working as systems development analyst at eLife
+- 💼 I'm currently working as front end developer at Cartão Bounty from eLife group
-- 💼 I enjoy working on personal projects that helps me gain experience with techs demanded on market 🔥
+- 🖱 I enjoy working on personal projects that helps me gain experience with techs demanded on market 🔥
 - 🌱 I'm looking foward to learn game development 🎮 and AI 🤖

 ### 🛠 Techs